2009 Lakewood shooting: Later crimes

 During a court-ordered mental health evaluation, Clemmons told psychologists he had experienced hallucinations in May 2009 of "people drinking blood and people eating babies, and lawless on the streets, like people were cannibals".
 He claimed the visions had since passed.
 He also claimed to have no faith in the American justice system, and thought he was being "maliciously persecuted because I'm black and they believe the police".
 The evaluation, completed by two psychologists from the Western State Hospital on October 19, concluded Clemmons was dangerous and presented an increased risk of future criminal acts.
 Pierce County Judge John McCarthy set bail for Clemmons's assault charges at $40,000, considerably below the $100,000 prosecutors sought based on Clemmons' history of violence.
 Pierce County Judge Thomas Felnagle set bail for the child-rape charges at $150,000, lower than the $200,000 sought by prosecutors, but higher than usual for the charges.

 After a mental evaluation, a psychologist concluded Clemmons was competent to stand trial on the charges, which eliminated him as a candidate for involuntary commitment.
 An attorney for Clemmons notified the court he planned to pursue an insanity or diminished-capacity defense.
 On November 23, 2009, Clemmons paid $15,000 for a $190,000 bail bond to secure his release.
 Two other bail bond agencies had earlier rejected Clemmons's bond request, based on his history of failing to appear in court.

 Incident

 Shooting

 On the morning of Sunday, November 29, 2009, the four officers were working on their laptops at a Forza Coffee Company coffee shop, now Blue Steele Coffee, prior to the start of their shift in nearby Parkland, next to McChord Air Force Base.
 All four were armed and in full uniform, wearing bulletproof vests.

-Clemmons drove a white pickup truck to getaway driver Dorcus Allen's home.
+Clemmons drove a white pickup truck to getaway driver Darcus Allen's home.
 Allen then drove Clemmons past the coffee shop.
 After they saw marked police patrol cars in the parking lot, Allen drove Clemmons back past the coffee shop and parked nearby.
 Allen stayed behind and kept the truck running while Clemmons exited the vehicle and made his way towards the Forza coffee shop.